-- 1. Convert wavelength scale (in nm) of the telluric model and the observation to natural logarithm if the ration lambda/FWHM is constant.
-A strong prerequisite is that the sampling step of both spectra is very small; - 2.
-Extract the range of wavelengths needed for calculating the cross correlation (water vapour feature of medium strength); - 3.
-Cross correlate over the extracted range of the telluric model with the observation spectrum.
-The cross correlation is done resampling both spectra on equally spaced samples, these two resampled spectrum are used only to determine the shift and subsequently discarded; - 4.
+- 1. Convert wavelength scale (in nm) of the telluric model and the observation to natural logarithm if the ration λ /FWHM is constant.
+A strong prerequisite is that the sampling step of the logarithmic wavelength scale is very fine for both spectra to provide proper sampling.
+These resampled spectra are used only for the cross correlation described below; - 2.
+Extract the range of wavelengths needed to calculate the cross correlation (water vapour feature of medium strength); - 3.
+Cross correlate the telluric model with the observation spectrum over the extracted range.
+The cross correlation is needed to determine the shift and difference in resolution between the telluric model spectrum and the observation: - 4.
 Fit a Gaussian around the cross correlation peak: finding the shift between the two spectra in sub-pixel precision and the FWHM; - 5.
 Repeat the previous two steps refining the cross-correlation interval around the identified peak position; - 6.
 Shift the telluric model by the shift obtained by the previous step; - 7.
 Create a Gaussian kernel of size equal to the measured FWHM; - 8.
-Convolve the shifted telluric model with the Gaussian kernel; - 9.
+Convolve the shifted telluric model with the Gaussian kernel (this assumes that the resolution of the telluric model is much higher than that of the observation); - 9.
 Convert the shifted and convolved telluric model to linear wavelength space (if needed).
 Resample it using integration to the wavelengths of the observed spectrum; - 10.
 Divide the observed spectrum by the convolved and shifted telluric model: this is the corrected observed spectrum;